Taste the Life Within...

 Water: (Reds only) long periods of barrel aging, and water evaporation from barrel, can take it too far away from the true expression of the grapes at harvest.
 We would prefer to eliminate this effect if too pronounced

-Yeast nutrients: (Reds only) certified organic, used only in micro dosage, in rare cases when sulfide expression during peak fermentation does not subside on its own
+Yeast nutrients: (Reds only) certified organic -- used only in micro dosage and/if in rare cases -- when sulfide expression during peak fermentation does not subside on its own

 Sulphur Dioxide: Preference is to make without any addition, but while some wines have allowed this through their evolution, most do not